 When it comes to healthcare, the rules are different than they are for most other types of investments.

 One of the top performing investment complexes so far in 2016, even during the time where the stock market got off to its worst start ever, has been precious metals.
 In fact, most gold-mining production companies have spiked pretty dramatically over the last few months, and the outlook for gold, silver and platinum prices remains high.

 Worldwide money printing has gone off the rails (nations from America to Japan are creating far too much).
-The American dollar has lost 95% of its value since the year 1900.
+The American dollar has lost 95 percent of its value since the year 1900.
 It partially reinforces our expectation for higher precious metals prices.

 We expect gold prices to lead the entire commodities complex higher, with even more significant gains from silver and platinum — the silver to gold ratio, and the platinum to gold ratio, have never been so weak, meaning that both silver and platinum are excessively undervalued in relation to gold.

 The fact that we expect gold to increase in value significantly from current levels implies that the "even weaker" silver and platinum prices are setting investors up for even more impressive gains on a percentage basis.
 For example, gold might go up 50 percent, but over the same time, you'll probably see both silver and platinum increase by more than 100 percent.

 Given the fact that precious metals act as a great form of insulation against global chaos and stock market meltdowns, means they act almost as a form of natural insurance.
 Gold, for example, will increase in price in response to any number of potential events; a stock market crash; the outbreak of war; hyperinflation; regular inflation; pandemics; major uncertainty; interest rates; money "printing;" a decrease in the purchasing power of the dollar.